Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit and sync features/README.md

 ## How to use the sample

 Pan and zoom to position the red rectangle around the area to be taken offline.
 Tap "Generate geodatabase" to take the area offline.
-To edit features, tap to select a feature, and tap again anywhere else on the map to move the selected feature to the clicked location.
+To edit features, tap to select a feature, and tap again anywhere else on the map to move the selected feature to the tapped location.
 To sync the edits with the feature service, tap the "Sync geodatabase" button.

 ## How it works